colinbazzano/grokking-algorithms/README.md

 Binary Search (when sorted) has a Big O runtime of: `O(log n)`

+## Inductive Proofs

+    They are one way to prove that your algorithm works.
+Each inductive proof has two steps:
+        1. The base case.
+        2. The inductive case
+    Can your algorithm hit the base case and perform the work on the half baked functions?
+    Can your algorithm grow in input size and still perform the way that you want it to?

 ## Big O Notation

     In a nutshell: It's not enough to know how long an algorithm takes to run - you need to know how the running time increases as the list size increases.
 That is where Big O notation comes in.